Editing Data in AdapTable

 columnId: 'github_stars',

-newValue: rowData.github_stars - increment,
+newValue: rowData.github_stars - decrement,

 primaryKeyValue: context.primaryKeyValue,